mgoddard/hot-fuzz/README.md

 it will.
 * `qscore` just uses the results of `qbool` to determine a score based on the number of overlapping n-grams between the matching row and the query.
-* Finally, we just combine components of these CTEs with the `teams` table to generate a scored, ordered result to return to the client in JSON format (see the above example).
+* Finally, the results of these CTEs are combined with the `name` column from the `teams` table to generate an ordered result to return to the client in JSON format (see the above example).

 ## The more general pattern

+What I find interesting about this exercise is that this pattern of configuring a changefeed to route events through an external system, then back into the database has enormous potential, far beyond this fuzzy matching example.
+It seems that development practices have evolved away from burying logic in the database and towards coding it in the languages most applicable to the problem; the emergence of microservices aligns with this trend.
+That observation, combined with this new feature of being able to define a changefeed on a specific column family, has me convinced we'll see some very interesting applications of this pattern with CockroachDB.

 ## Acknowledgements